 NASA also has two rovers currently studying Mars from the surface of the planet: Opportunity and Curiosity.
 The Curiosity rover that landed on the Red Planet in 2012 was the last NASA mission launched to Mars.
 [NASA's MAVEN Mars Probe: 10 Surprising Facts]

-MAVEN will carry to Mars eight science instruments specifically picked to investigate the Martian atmosphere.
+MAVEN carries eight science instruments specifically picked to investigate the Martian atmosphere.
 [How NASA's MAVEN Mars Orbiter Works (Infographic)]

 According to NASA, they include:

 - Solar Energetic Particle: This instrument measures the ions of hydrogen and helium emitted by the sun during solar weather, according to NASA.
-The SEP will provide data about how much solar energy is sent to Mars' upper atmosphere and their possible role in "sputtering."
+The SEP provides data about how much solar energy is sent to Mars' upper atmosphere and their possible role in "sputtering."

-- Solar Wind Ion Analyzer: The SWIA will measure the temperature, density and velocity of the solar wind when they come into contact with Mars' atmosphere.
+- Solar Wind Ion Analyzer: The SWIA measures the temperature, density and velocity of the solar wind when they come into contact with Mars' atmosphere.

-- SupraThermal and Thermal Ion Composition: This instrument will examine the composition of high-energy ions in the Martian upper atmosphere.
+- SupraThermal and Thermal Ion Composition: This instrument examines the composition of high-energy ions in the Martian upper atmosphere.
 These ions could be lost into space or rebound back into the atmosphere, causing sputtering, according to NASA.

 - Langmuir Probe and Waves: This instrument lets scientists find the boundary and density of the ionosphere, potentially allowing them to calculate atmospheric escape, NASA officials said.

 - Solar Wind Electron Analyzer: The SWEA measures the angular distributions and energies of electrons.
 The instrument can help scientists map the solar wind regions as MAVEN orbits the Red Planet.